devslash-paul/fetchDSL/docs/index.md

 when you require many requests to occur, there's usually something a little different each time.

-For instance, it may be that you want to download all the HTML pages given a sitemap.
-Each time you're simply doing a GET call and saving the response, but the URL will change each time.

-Data suppliers are the basis for providing the changed data to a request.
+For instance, the URL may change slightly, or the body of a form request may be referring to something slightly different.
+A Data supplier is used to supply the small change between each of these requests.

 In the following example, we'll be utilising the `FileDataSupplier`.
-This is a basic line-by-line supplier.
-Where each line indicates a new request, with the arguments for that request on the line.
+This is a basic line based supplier.
+Where each line indicates one new request, with the arguments for that request on the line.

 For example, if we were trying to add many items to our shopping cart, we may